 For definite life intangible assets, the Company reviews the carrying amounts for potential impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 In evaluating recoverability, the Company groups assets and liabilities at the lowest level such that the identifiable cash flows relating to the group are largely independent of the cash flows of other assets and liabilities.
 The Company then compares the carrying amounts of the asset or asset groups with their respective estimated undiscounted future cash flows.
 If the definite life intangible asset or asset group are determined to be impaired, an impairment charge is recorded at the amount by which the carrying amount of the asset or asset group exceeds their fair value.

-Revenues from ink and services are recognized in accordance with ASC No. 605-15, “Revenue Recognition” when delivery has occurred, persuasive evidence of an agreement exists, the vendor’s fee is fixed or determinable, and collectability is reasonably assured.
+Revenues from ink, services and maintenance are recognized in accordance with ASC No. 605-15, “Revenue Recognition” when delivery has occurred, persuasive evidence of an agreement exists, the vendor’s fee is fixed or determinable, and collectability is reasonably assured.

-Other income, represent a recurring sale of production waste.
+Other income, represent a sale of production waste.

-Research and development expenses are charged to the consolidated statements of operations as incurred, net of grants received, as described in Note 2k.
+Research and development expenses are charged to the consolidated statements of operations as incurred, net of grants received, as described in section k. below.

 ASC 740 contains a two-step approach to recognizing and measuring a liability for uncertain tax positions.
 The first step is to evaluate the tax position taken or expected to be taken in a tax return by determining if the weight of available evidence indicates that it is more likely than not that, on an evaluation of the technical merits, the tax position will be sustained on audit, including resolution of any related appeals or litigation processes.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely to be realized upon ultimate settlement.